Padmasana Yoga (Lotus Pose): A Comprehensive Guide to Benefits, Techniques, and Precautions

 Reiki Healing Certification Course in India

-Contraindications to Padmasana (Lotus Pose)
+Contraindications to Padmasana

 Alternate Poses of Padmasana Yoga

-Modifications, Props and Variations of Padmasana
+Modifications, Props, and Variations of Padmasana

 Be sure to focus on your safety and well-being when you do your yoga routine.
 If you feel discomfort or pain it is important to change or avoid postures that could aggravate your condition.
 Take help from your mentor.

-The Preparatory Poses to Padmasana (Lotus Pose)
+The Preparatory Poses to Padmasana

 1. Ardha Matsyendrasana (Half Lord of the Fishes Pose)